-Why wait six weeks for AirPods?
 Bragi's wireless earbuds are here, and they're great

 The DT Accessory Pack

 Sweat proofing and solid build quality should keep The Headphone ticking as long as other in-ears in their price class.
-Though we wish the light plastic shells felt a bit more robust, that would have added weight, and, besides, a standard one-year warranty for replacement or repair due to product defects is offered.
+Though we wish the light plastic shells felt a bit more robust, that would have added weight, and they feel solid enough for their price point.
+A standard one-year warranty for replacement or repair due to product defects is offered.

 What are the alternatives